LinkedInLearning/Linqpad-Esst-2856085/README.md

 # COURSENAME
-This is the repository for the LinkedIn Learning course [COURSENAME].
+This is the repository for the LinkedIn Learning course 'LINQPad Essential training'.
 The full course is available from [LinkedIn Learning](LICOURSEURL).

 [![COURSENAME](COURSEIMAGE)](LICOURSEURL)